mukowman/MQTT-Hysen/README.md

-# MQTT-Hysen
+# MQTT-Hysen, beok, Floureon, Decdeal
-A Hysen Broadlink Themostat docker controlled using MQTT
+A Broadlink Themostat docker controlled using MQTT

 Credit to [madmod/dashcast-docker](https://github.com/madmod/dashcast-docker), used as a base for this docker.